KauzClay/docs-tap/supply-chain/platform-engineering/how-to/deploying-supply-chains/gitops-managed.hbs.md

 4. Using continuous integration, test, and approve the pull request.
 5. Using continuous deployment, deliver your edits to build clusters.

->**Note** Both the integration and deployment of your SupplyChains should be managed by SupplyChains.
+> **Note** Use SupplyChains to manage the integration and deployment of your SupplyChains.
+VMware
-VMware will release examples of integration and delivery SupplyChains for SupplyChains in a future release.
+> plans to release examples of integration and delivery SupplyChains for SupplyChains in a future
+> release.

 <!--
 [Component]: ./components.hbs.md
 [SupplyChain]: ./supply-chains.hbs.md

 [Tekton Pipeline]: https://tekton.dev/docs/pipelines/pipelines/
 [Tekton Task]: https://tekton.dev/docs/pipelines/tasks/